 Following are some of the features that give Kotlin the higher hand when it comes to choosing a programming language for application development:

-- Application porting: If an application is already developed using Java, Korlin can still work well with all of its components.
-If adding more components to the existing application is a requirement, then instead of reworking on the entire architecture of the native app, or even without a change in the development platform, Kotlin can very well handle all of the tasks required to add more features to the already existing application.
+- Application porting: If an application is already developed using Java, Kotlin can still work well with all of its components.
+If adding more components to the existing application is a requirement, then instead of reworking the entire architecture of the native app, or even without a change in the development platform, Kotlin can very well handle all of the tasks required to add more features to the already existing application.

 - High readability: The syntax that Kotlin offers is very intuitive and of a high level.
 This not only makes it readable but also easier to work with for both novice and intermediate developers.
 If there is a requirement to write a lot of code for an application, Kotlin can help ease the process with its simple syntax.

 - Debuggability: Kotlin provides a built-in compiler that has the capability to hunt for bugs automatically and rapidly.
-This ensures that further bugs are prevented from hindering the application development.
-Moreover, Kotlin can resolve crashes and report them quickly, thereby making it better than Java in this regard.
+This further ensures that bugs are prevented from hindering the application development.
+Moreover, Kotlin can resolve crashes and report them quickly, thereby, making it better than Java in this regard.

 On this Flutter vs Kotlin blog, it is vital that you understand a bit about Flutter and its usage.

 What is Flutter?